MLS teams navigate new ‘no political display’ policy

 The Sounders later apologized for equating the groups.
 Taylor Graham, Sounders vice president of business operations and marketing, spoke to reporters following practice last week, saying: “We first and foremost want to put our hand up and say, ‘That’s not fair, and we apologize for those words,’ putting them in that context.”

 But the link to antifa has spurred some to take action.
-Last weekend a group of a dozen activists confronted fans taking part in the traditional March to the Match.
+Last weekend a small group confronted fans taking part in the traditional March to the Match.
 The group also tried to get into a pregame party at a nearby bar but was turned away by bouncers.

 There was one scuffle but no arrests were made.